 General Production Process

-Maki-e is a technique of drawing exquisite patterns or designs on the Urushi-painted surface using refined Urushi lacquer, with gold powder or mother-of-pearl shells sprinkled.
-Patterns or designs are drawn with urushi lacquer mixed with tin powder, dried, and then adorned with cut-out shells using glue.
-The Maki-e techniques includes raising the pattern with sabi (urushi lacquer mixed with polishing powder) and then sprinkling gold powder to deliver an exquisite finish.
+- 3. Maki-e Maki-e is a technique of drawing exquisite patterns or designs on the Urushi-painted surface and sprinkling with gold powder or mother-of-pearl shells.
+Patterns or designs are drawn with urushi lacquer mixed with tin powder, dried, and then adorned with cut-out shells using animal glue.
+Another Maki-e technique is raising the pattern with urushi lacquer mixed with polishing powder and then sprinkling gold powder to deliver an exquisite finish.

-Kinpakuoshi is a gilding technique to layer a gold leaf carefully over the Urushi-painted surface of the inside of the altar, inner sanctuary and wood sculpture.
-The surface is applied with raw urushi lacquer and wiped with a cotton cloth.
-A gold leaf is gently layered over the surface with bamboo chopsticks and gently pushed down with floss silk while aligning the edges of ultrathin gold leaf.
+- 5. Gilding Gold leaf is layered carefully over the Urushi-painted surface of the inside of the altar, inner sanctuary and wood sculpture.
+The surface is painted with raw urushi lacquer and wiped with a cotton cloth.
+Gold leaf is gently layered over the surface with chopsticks exclusively used for gold leaf, and is gently pushed down with floss silk while aligning the edges of ultrathin gold leaf.

-Assembly is a final process of Nanao Butsudan.
-Following the processes, all the parts are assembled in sequence to complete one altar: Urushi-painted base, inner sanctuary, wood sculpture and ornamental fine metal.
-An assembled Buddhist altar needs final checking for flaws and dust.
+- 6. Assembly Assembly is the final process of Nanao Butsudan.
+All the parts are assembled to complete one altar: the Urushi-painted base, inner sanctuary, wood sculpture and ornamental fine metal.
+Any flaws or dust are wiped off, and the altar is complete.

 Where to Buy & More Information